marijnh/Eloquent-JavaScript/18_http.md

 {{indexsee "keyboard focus", focus}}

 Unlike most elements in HTML documents, form fields can get _keyboard ((focus))_.
-When clicked or activated in some other way, they become the currently active element and the recipient of keyboard ((input)).
+When clicked, move to with the [tab]{keyname} key, or activated in some other way, they become the currently active element and the recipient of keyboard ((input)).

 {{index "option (HTML tag)", "select (HTML tag)"}}